shsagir/play-area-sync/docs/local-development.md

 ### Composer

-A key aspect of multi-staging is that environments are nearly identical environments of production and development.
-A Mac with MAMP for example is for sure a bit different to the fortrabbit environment.
+Environments differ.
+A Mac with MAMP for example is for sure a bit different to the LINUX fortrabbit environment.
 Virtualization is a way to make your local environment behave more like the one in production.
 The PHP dependency manager Composer also helps with this like so:

 #### Installing Composer